Ząbkovia Ząbki: In the Polish Cup

-The club's most notable result in the Polish Cup was achieved during the 2009/10 season.
+The club's most notable result in the Polish Cup was achieved during the 2009–10 season.
 In the fall of 2009, Dolcan joined the competition by eliminating a lower-tier team, Ruch Zdzieszowice, in the first round 3–0.
-In the 16th-finals, the club managed to eliminate Śląsk Wrocław, a top-tier team, winning in a penalty shootout after the match ended in a 1–1 draw.
+In the round of 32, the club managed to eliminate Śląsk Wrocław, a top-tier team, winning in a penalty shootout after the match ended in a 1–1 draw.
 However, in the following round, Dolcan lost against Korona Kielce in extra time.